bryangreener/Denso/Compare_GPOs/README.md

 C:\> C:\exe_path\compare_reports.exe C:\bin_folder C:\output_folder
 ```

 Where output_folder is some existing folder where the comparison report files will be saved.
+The compare_reports.exe file is contained in the `dist\compare_reports\` folder in this repository and must remain in that containing folder in order to run properly.

+## Built With

+* Python 3 using Spyder with Anaconda

 ## Authors